Part mystic, part woman of the earth,

 New Bedford Art Museum, New Bedford, MA

-Connecticut Commission on the Arts, Individual AArtist Grants
+Connecticut Commission on the Arts, Individual Artist Grants

 Fellowship Grant, Memorial Foundation for Jewish Culture